GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/hosting_changes/index.md

 ## What will users see when their off-store extension is disabled as a result of this rollout? {: #disabled_extension }

-They will get a notification that says: “Suspicious Extensions Disabled” with a link to the following [support article][17].
+They will get a notification that says: "Suspicious Extensions Disabled" with a link to the following [support article][17].

-## Why do I see a bubble about “Disable developer mode extensions” when loading an unpacked extension in Windows stable/beta channels? {: #diable_developer_mode }
+## Why do I see a bubble about "Disable developer mode extensions" when loading an unpacked extension in Windows stable/beta channels? {: #diable_developer_mode }

 We do not want the developer mode to be used as an attack vector for spreading malicious extensions.
 Hence we’re informing users about developer mode extensions on Windows stable/beta channels and